tacoss/data2code/Generator.md

 ```

 ##Interpolating name:
-The name is also a handlebars template it will use the context to generate the final name.
+The key is also a handlebars template it will use the context to generate the final name.
 ```javascript
 var gen = {
   template: {'readme{{title}}.md' : '{{title}}'